Tony Nikolakopoulos: Career

-Nikolakopoulos has appeared in many tv series, feature films and short films.
-He is best known for his work in the films of Nick Giannopoulos – The Wog Boy series (in which he starred aa the neck-brace wearing Theo) and The Wannabes, and for his role as Attilio in the television series Scooter: Secret Agent.
-He appeared in feature films Head On (as Dimitri) and Alex & Eve (as George) and played the lead role of Alan in The Legend Maker.
+Nikolakopoulos has appeared in many television series, feature films and short films.
+He is best known for his work in the comedy films of Nick Giannopoulos, including The Wog Boy franchise (2000, 2010 and 2022), in which he starred as Theo and The Wannabes (2003) as Stewie, alongside Isla Fisher.
+He is also known for his role as Attilio in the television series Scooter: Secret Agent.